Auto strike poses key test for pro-labor Biden

 “Under Trump, autoworkers shuttered their doors and sent American jobs overseas.
 Under Trump, auto companies would have likely gone bankrupt, devastating the industry and upending millions of lives,” said Ammar Moussa, a Biden-Harris spokesperson.

-When asked if the strike is a result of the president’s push towards the EV transition, Jean-Pierre on Friday said, “No, we don’t believe that to be.”
+When asked Friday if the strike is a result of the president’s push toward the EV transition, Jean-Pierre said, “No, we don’t believe that to be.”
 She added that EV sales are hitting record highs and prices for the vehicles are coming down.

 While the White House has maintained it won’t intervene in the negotiations, Sterling and Su are being deployed as coordinators between the two sides.